akazukin5151/kpxhs/Theming.md

 Is it possible for an update to expose a vulnerability?
 Yes, either by maliciously or accidentally.
 But as with any FOSS software, you can always review the source code or at least the changes yourself.
 It doesn't auto-update, and is not in any package repositories where an update can sneak in, so every update has to be installed manually.
 If you find a security flaw, please do report it.

 PS: no superuser permissions are required for the *binary installation* as well as usage.
-Installing stack probably requires it, but not compilation (`stack build` *and* `stack install`) either.
+Installing stack probably requires it, but not compilation (`stack build` *and* `stack install`).